Ten current, former Black female D.C. police officers sue the city, claiming discrimination

 While vowing police reform, a majority-Black county has spent $17.6 million fighting officers who allege racism

-The plaintiffs in the suit include current and former officers who, with the exception of one officer, each has served the D.C. police for more than 15 years.
+The plaintiffs in the suit include current and former officers who, with the exception of one officer, have served with D.C. police for more than 15 years.
 Among them is Chanel Dickerson, a current assistant chief and one of the most senior Black female officers to serve in the department.

 In the complaint, Dickerson laid out what she described as decades of mistreatment as an employee of D.C. police.
-She highlighted multiple instances of alleged sexual harassment that she says were ignored by her superiors — including one from 2008, when she reported that a male employee from D.C.
-Government’s Department of General Services knowingly walked in on her while she showered in a female locker room.
+She highlighted multiple instances of alleged sexual harassment that she says were ignored by her superiors — including one from 2008, when she reported that a male employee from the D.C. government’s Department of General Services knowingly walked in on her while she showered in a female locker room.
 The suit says she was put under investigation for instigating the complaint.

 Dickerson also said in court filings that she raised concerns about the mistreatment of Black female officers as recently as February of this year, but they fell on deaf ears and resulted in backlash.